-The Medically Fragile waiver is a 1915(c) Home and Community-Based Services Waiver for Medicaid eligible members who have been diagnosed with a medically fragile condition who require a Hospital or Skilled Nursing level of care and whose needs could not otherwise be met through another waiver program.
+The State of Oklahoma request the waiver renewal of the 1915(c) Home and Community-Based Services Waiver for Medicaid members who have been diagnosed with a medically fragile condition who require hospital or skilled nursing level of care (LOC) and whose needs could not otherwise be met through another Oklahoma Waiver.
 A medically fragile condition is defined as a chronic physical condition, which results in prolonged dependency on medical care for which daily skilled (nursing) intervention is medically necessary and is characterized by one or more of the following:

-(1) There is a life threatening condition characterized by reasonably frequent periods of acute exacerbation which requires frequent medical supervision, and/or physician consultation and which in the absence of such supervision or consultation would require hospitalization.
+(1) There is a life-threatening condition characterized by reasonably frequent periods of acute exacerbation which requires frequent medical supervision, and/or physician consultation and which in the absence of such supervision or consultation would require hospitalization.

-(2) The individual requires frequent time consuming administration of specialized treatments which are medically necessary.
+(2) The individual requires frequent time-consuming administration of specialized treatments which are medically necessary.

-(3) The individual is dependent on medical technology such that without the technology a reasonable level of health could not be maintained.
+(3) The individual is dependent on medical technology such that without the technology reasonable level of health could not be maintained.
 Examples include but are not limited to dependence on ventilators, dialysis machines, enteral or parenteral nutrition support and continuous oxygen.

-The goal of this program is to provide services which allow Medicaid eligible persons whose UCAT assessment scores meet Hospital/Skilled Nursing Facility level of care and one of the characteristics of a medically fragile condition as listed above; the opportunity to remain at home or in the residential setting of their choosing while receiving the necessary care.
+The goal of this program is to provide services which allow Medicaid eligible persons whose UCAT assessment scores meet hospital or skilled nursing level of care and one of the characteristics of a medically fragile condition as listed above; the opportunity to remain at home or in the residential setting of their choosing while receiving the necessary care.
 The Medically Fragile program offers an alternative to institutional placement in order to receive Medicaid-funded care.
 The waiver also offers self-direction opportunities for a specified group of services such as Advanced Supportive/Restorative, Personal Care and Respite as service delivery options.